-- b) in the case of an airline designated by the Kingdom of the Netherlands, in respect of Curação: - (i) it is established in the territory of Curação and is licensed in accordance with the applicable law of Curação; and - (ii) Curação has and maintains effective regulatory control of the airline; and - the designated airline is qualified to meet the conditions prescribed under the laws and regulations normally applied to the operation of international air services by the Contracting Party considering the application or applications. - 3.
-When an airline has been so designated and authorized, it may begin to operate air services on the routes specified in Annex I provided that the airline complies with all applicable provisions of this Agreement.
+- (i) it is established in the territory of Mauritius and has a valid Operating Licence in accordance with the applicable laws of the Republic of Mauritius: - (ii) effective regulatory control of the airline is exercised and maintained by Mauritius; and - (iii) the airline is owned directly or through majority ownership and is effectively controlled by the Republic of Mauritius and /or nationals of the Republic of Mauritius - (c) the designated airline is qualified to meet the conditions prescribed under the laws and regulations normally applied to the operation of international air services by the Contracting Party considering the application or applications; - 3.
+When an airline has been so designated and authorized, it may begin to operate air services on the routes specified in the Annex provided that the airline complies with all applicable provisions of this Agreement.

-Revocation or Suspension of Authorization
+Revocation or Suspension of Authorisation